BestTimesToVisit.com Logo

 nature

-Venture into the acacia woodlands of the Western Corridor, a less-trafficked area known for its high concentration of leopards lounging in trees.
-Patience is key here; scan the branches carefully, and you might be rewarded with a glimpse of these magnificent, solitary predators.
+Venture into the acacia-dotted Western Corridor, particularly around the Grumeti River, known for its high concentration of leopards lounging in trees.
+Patience is key, but spotting these magnificent, solitary cats is an unforgettable highlight.

 food